thoukydides/homebridge-homeconnect/README.md

     }]
 }
 ```
-The *Home Appliance ID* is a string used by the Home Connect API to uniquely identify each appliance.
+The *Home Appliance ID* (`haID`) is a string used by the Home Connect API to uniquely identify each appliance.
 It is comprised of the manufacturer's name, the appliance model number (E-Nr), and a twelve-digit hexadecimal number, each separated by hyphens (e.g. `BOSCH-HCS06COM1-846D1E984F70`).
 This value can be found from the **Identify** log output (or from almost any part of this plugin's log when debug is enabled by starting Homebridge with the `-D` option).

 Each appliance to be customised should have an object with a single `program` key.
 Its value should be an array of objects, each describing a single program.
 The `program` array can be empty to prevent `Switch` services being added for any programs.